 Students may qualify for a variety of assistantships, scholarships, and other financial awards to help offset the cost of tuition, housing, and other expenses.

 Located in the Ramsey Student Center for Physical Activities, the nation’s largest on-campus facility for recreation and fitness.
-Our department’s facilities include 10 laboratories, the Center for Physical Activity and Health, offices, conference rooms, and classrooms.
+Our department’s facilities include 10 laboratories, offices, conference rooms, and classrooms.

 Our departmental research is supported by grants from national and state departments of education, National Institutes for Health, National Science Foundation, and other organizations.